-In addition to hearing loss, noise exposure is connected to numerous stress-related problems such as sleep disturbances, high blood pressure, heart disease and diabetes.
+Stress-related problems are also linked to noise exposure.
+These problems include sleep disturbances, high blood pressure, heart disease and diabetes.

 Noise levels of common sounds

-Even if you don’t work with loud equipment or use firearms, you may still be at risk of noise-induced hearing loss from frequently using everyday household items, such as a hair dryer, kitchen blender, lawnmower or electric drill.
 It is generally advised to avoid or limit exposure to any sound above 85 decibels.
-This also depends on how often and how long a person is exposed, as well as how close they are in proximity to the sound.
-Here's some general guidance on how loud sounds are:
+This also depends on how often, the length of exposure and how close you are in proximity to the sound.
+Here's some general guidance on hearing loss decibels: